Glitch is an algorithmic synthesizer. It creates music with math.

 Music is a function f(t) where t is increasing in time.

 Glitch increases t at 8000/sec rate and it can be a real number if your hardware sample rate is higher.
-Expression result is expected to be in range [0..255] otherwise overflow occurs.
+Expression result is expected to be in range [-1..1] otherwise it will be clipped.

 Music expression is evaluated once for each audio frame.
 You can use numbers, math operators, variables and functions to compose more complex expressions.